A Beginner’s Guide to Google Search Console (Old Version)

 These are similar to rich snippets and work in much the same way, but just provide more information and are bigger.

-This panel allows you to highlight important data on your sight and tell Google what type of content it is.
+This panel allows you to highlight important data on your site and tell Google what type of content it is.
 This allows Google to see what valuable information they can display about your website in the search results.

 This is helpful because just like rich snippets and rich cards, it allows Google to display extra information about your website in the search results where the searchers can see immediately.